Patrice Lumumba: Early life and career

 Outside of his regular studies, Lumumba took an interest in the Enlightenment ideals of Jean-Jacques Rousseau and Voltaire.
 He was also fond of Molière and Victor Hugo.
 He wrote poetry, and many of his works had anti-imperialist themes.
 He worked as a travelling beer salesman in Léopoldville and as a postal clerk in Stanleyville for eleven years.
-Lumumba was married three times.
-He married Henriette Maletaua a year after arriving in Stanleyville; they divorced in 1947.
-In the same year, he married Hortense Sombosia, but this relationship also fell apart.
-He began an affair with Pauline Kie.
+Lumumba married three times.
+He married his first wife Henriette Maletaua a year after arriving in Stanleyville in 1945; they divorced in 1947.
+In the same year, he married Hortense Sombosia, but this relationship also fell apart and they divorced in 1951.
+He began an affair with Pauline Kie while still married to Hortense.
 While he had no children with his first two wives, his relationship with Kie resulted in a son, François Lumumba.
-Though he remained close with Kie until his death, Lumumba ultimately ended their affair to marry Pauline Opangu in 1951.
+Though he remained close with Kie until his death, Lumumba ultimately ended their affair to marry Pauline Opangu in 1951, who was 14 years old at the time.

 In the period following World War II, young leaders across Africa increasingly worked for national goals and independence from the colonial powers.
 In 1952 he was hired to work as a personal assistant for French sociologist Pierre Clément, who was performing a study of Stanleyville.
-That year he also co-founded and subsequently became president of a Stanleyville chapter of the Association des Anciens élèves des pères de Scheut (ADAPÉS), an alumni association for former students at Scheut schools, despite the fact that he had never attended one.
+That year he also co-founded and subsequently became president of a Stanleyville chapter of the Association des Anciens élèves des pères de Scheut (ADAPÉS), an alumni association for former students at Scheut schools, even though he had never attended one.
 In 1955, Lumumba became regional head of the Cercles of Stanleyville and joined the Liberal Party of Belgium.
 He edited and distributed party literature.
 Between 1956 and 1957 he wrote his autobiography (which was published posthumously in 1962).
 After a study tour in Belgium in 1956, he was arrested on charges of embezzlement of $2500 from the post office.
-He was convicted and sentenced one year later to 12 months' imprisonment and a fine.
+He was convicted, and sentenced one year later to 12 months' imprisonment and a fine.